 The entire drive is paved, and the trailhead itself has a modestly-sized parking lot as well as some limited street parking.
 However, I can foresee that if it gets too busy, the parking can spill over to the residential area, which may displease the residents who may threaten to tow if traffic is blocked.
 Overall, the drive from Escondido to this Ramona-side trailhead was roughly about an hour depending on traffic.

-Now, from Escondido, we could also drive towards Julian, then follow some local roads from there towards the Julian-side trailhead for Cedar Creek Falls.
-So taking the familiar 18 mile drive along the Hwy 78 from Escondido to Ramona, then turn left at the traffic light to continue driving on the Hwy 78.
+As for the other trailhead, from Escondido, we could also drive towards Julian, then follow some local roads from there towards the Julian-side trailhead for Cedar Creek Falls.
+So taking the familiar 18 mile drive along the Hwy 78 from Escondido to Ramona, then turn left at the traffic light (Main Street) to continue driving on the Hwy 78.
 Follow Hwy 78 for the next 21 miles to Pine Hill Road (which is about a mile before the four-way stop in Julian).

 Turning right onto Pine Hill Road (or left if you're coming from Julian), continue for about 1.7 miles keeping right at a fork with Eagle Peak Road (the left fork is to stay on Pine Hill Rd).
 After another 1.3 miles or so, stay right to remain on Eagle Peak Road (avoiding Boulder Creek Road, which branches left).
 Then, continue on Eagle Peak Road for the remaining 8 miles until you reach the signposted Saddleback Trailhead near a pair of locked gates blocking access to Cedar Creek Road and the continuation of Eagle Peak Road.
 Note that the last 8 miles of this drive is unpaved, and it gets progressively narrower and bumpier.
 The last mile might be scary for the uninitiated, but it's not too bad if you take it slow.